 Regulatory Proceeding- meaning an investigation, demand or proceeding, including a request for information, brought by, or on behalf of, the Federal Trade Commission, Federal Communications Commission or other administrative or regulatory agency, or any federal, state, local or foreign governmental entity in such entity's regulatory or official capacity seeking relief based upon a "data breach.

-FTC regulations: 16 CFR 313.3(n) and 16 CFR 314.1-5 Gramm-Leach-Bliley Act: Sections 501 and 505(b)(2) U.S. Code: 15 USC 6801(b), 6805(b)(2)
+FTC regulations: 16 CFR 313.3(n) and 16 CFR 314.1-5 Gramm-Leach-Bliley Act: Sections 501 and 505(b)(2) U.S.

 REFUND POLICY AND SIGNATURE FORM